Melon-Oof/HostTierList/README.md

 # HostTierList
-A Repository for Minecraft Hosting Tierlists with pros and cons Note that all the price ranges are based on the fixed plan itself or the "RAM slide".
-Additionally, the CPUs are most likely AMD Ryzen, else their full model will be mentioned.
+A Repository for Minecraft Hosting Tierlists with pros and cons **Important**:
+- The price ranges are based on the fixed plan itself or the "RAM slide".
+- Additionally, the CPUs are most likely AMD Ryzen, else their full model will be mentioned.
+- The hosts are listed in an unordered way, there's no "best" host, just the __most fitting__.

 ### Definitions:
 - Single Thread Rating: it's a rating sourced from Passmark's website. **The higher the value, the better**.